sunsided/os/DIARY.md

 setting up the argument in `rcx` instead.
 Changing calling conventions a bit and setting up a naked jump pad in `_start_kernel` fixed the problem.

-I then added a bit of RSDP/XSDP, i.e. ACPI 1.0 and 2.0 parsing, only to later on learn that QEMU currently does not even support ACPI 2.0.
+I then added a bit of RSDP/XSDP, i.e., ACPI 1.0 and 2.0 parsing, only to later on learn that QEMU currently does not even support ACPI 2.0.